South Sudan on the brink after oil exports derailed by Sudan’s civil war

 “These are the sort of things that could happen.
 There could be indirect – not direct – consequences from [a halt in oil revenues].”

-Yakani, the peace activist, added that the lack of oil revenue will also accelerate the depreciation of South Sudan’s currency.
+Edmund Yakani, a South Sudanese expert and peace activist, added that the lack of oil revenue will also accelerate the depreciation of South Sudan’s currency.

 He noted that South Sudan already has pockets of armed violence, which could be exacerbated if economic conditions worsen for local communities.
 That could force more people to pick up weapons and participate in a war economy.